tjelvar-olsson/tjelvar-olsson.github.io/_drafts/sys_admin_for_scientists.md

       cpanm: name=Bio::Perl
 ```

-We can now test this Ansible playbook on the testing virtual machine.
+We can now try out this Ansible playbook on the testing virtual machine.

 ```
 $ vagrant provision